 Mostly, she finds things & thinks they’ll speak to people.
 I know, because they speak to me.
 And she wants everyone to be happy, even if she doesn’t agree with it.
 Oh, and she REALLY hates anyone who treats people poorly.
 Chances are, if she wants nothing to do with you, that’s why.

 Any who, this was her super cool meme that she wanted me to share.
+We had a whole chat about it on FB.
+We both thought it was something lots of people might want to read.
+You can totally read it (unless one or both of us have blocked you on FB).
 And since she’s having a cruddy day, maybe it cheered her up.
 If I missed the mark, she can expand in the comments while leaving her meme for you to enjoy.
 But any opportunity to discuss why Erica is great works for me.

 The magic number is 16.

 Before you ask what the magic number is for, it’s for many things.
 16, the number of articles I’ve published this year.
 16, the number of activations required for my store to reach its goal.
 16, the number of assignments and tests my teenager received 80 or higher on this school year.
 The magic number is 16.

 To you, this means nothing.
 To me, this means everything.
 This means that all of the work I do each and every day to become a role model for my daughters and a successful human being is working & I am so proud of my team, my store, my kids, and myself.